bymathias/dotfiles/README.md

 # Principles

-- Focused on simplicity, speed and portability
+- Focused on simplicity, speed and portability (desktop, server)
 - Defensive checks, so that it will work in most cases
 - Mostly oriented to web development tasks